gregmccord/Research-Projects/Inferring Movie Characteristics from Dialogue/README.txt

 terms - and generate a plot of the ROC curves.
 All text output is the results of the models selected to run.
 None of the generated files require manual inspection - model results, terms, and topic distributions are all printed to the terminal.

+-Poster.pptx
+    Contains the poster that was presented to Princeton Professors and students that summarizes the findings of the project.